FAQ for Prospective Students

 Wooster considers credit for students receiving a score of 5, 6, or 7 on Higher Level IB exams.
-According to the International Baccalaureate Organization, students will still receive IB diplomas and certificates for 2020 in the same transcript format as previous years.
 Wooster will continue to award credits as usual for students who receive scores above 5 in subjects identified as Higher Level on their official IB transcript.

-Will Wooster award academic credit for the new AP tests available this May?
+Will Wooster award academic credit for AP tests?

 Yes.
 Wooster has not changed its policy regarding AP credit equivalencies.
 Learn more here.